stpnvkirill/dash-express/docs/fundamentals/Visualization.md

 ## Plotly Figure
-The Plotly graphing library has more than 50 chart types to choose from. Для работы DashExpress требуется ответить на 2 вопроса:
+The Plotly graphing library has more than 50 chart types to choose from.
+For Dash Express to work, you need to answer 2 questions:

-1. Где график расположен
+1. Where is the graph located
-2. Как график построить
+2. How to build a graph

-Ответ на первый вопрос закладывается при разработке макета, путем вызова метода page.add_graph(...) в месте нахождения графика, простой пример:
+The answer to the first question is laid when developing the layout, by calling the page.add_graph(...) method in the location of the graph, a simple example:

 ```python
 dmc.SimpleGrid(